 How do I get answers to questions not in the FAQs?

 Our peer-to-peer Community Forums are a good place to receive help.
 In the forums you can interact with other members of the Lulu community.
 Lulu Community Moderators also post notices in the Announcements forum about updates to the Lulu.com site as well as reported issues that are being examined by our engineering team.
-See this article for details on how to subscribe to our community announcements board.

 TIP: If you are having a problem using the Lulu self-publishing tools, it is likely that someone else has had the same problem.
 A simple search of the forums may provide you with the information you require.
 Just remember, as in all professions, the terms used in self-publishing can be very specific, so make sure your search includes keywords specific to the issue you have encountered.
 If your search does not provide you with the answers you seek, please create a discussion thread and someone will offer to assist you.